 - Another great tip is to set baby's bed to an incline if you can, with their head higher than their feet, as this position will help clear her nose a bit more and thus make breathing - and sleeping - a little easier.
 Use blocks under the legs of the cot or look for a crib that has an inclined position.
 Make sure that you are still following all sleep safety advice from The Lullaby Trust.

 - Keep your baby hydrated.
 Offer extra breast feeds (make sure you also drink plenty of water) or water if bottle fed, as this can help bring down a fever.

 - Medication can help to relieve discomfort and pain associated with a cold but make sure you read the product information carefully and stick to the recommended doses.

 - Check your baby's temperature regularly and seek medical attention if it goes over 38 degrees for babies under three months and 39 degrees for older babies.
 If your baby feels hot and clammy, remove some layers to help bring comfort.

 Unfortunately, there is no way to guarantee that your baby will not catch a cold.
 You might want to avoid friends and family for a day or two if you know they've been unwell but generally there is no way to ensure that germs aren't passed on from somewhere.
 Make sure that anyone who handles your baby has washed their hands first.
 At the end of the day, colds help to build up a baby's immune system so the only thing you can do is grit your teeth and get on with it!
 It’s good to know that, if you breastfeed, this can help to build your baby's immune system.

 Don't be afraid to seek medical attention if you feel your baby is really struggling, or if the symptoms of her cold persist for longer than normal.
 Use your instincts and seek advice as soon as you feel it is necessary.
-Call the Doctor or Emergency Room if:
+Seek medical help if:

 - Your baby is floppy, unresponsive, or won’t wake